 If your total itemized deductions exceed the standard deduction amount, you’ll want to itemize so that you’ll pay less taxes.
 If your total itemized amount is less than the standard deduction, you’ll use the standard deduction.

-Most people (an estimated 90% as of 2018) will take the standard deduction.
-At $12,400 for single filers and $24,800 for married filing jointly it would take quite a few itemized deductions to make itemizing the better option.
+Most people will take the standard deduction.
+At $12,550 for single filers and $25,100 for married filing jointly (for the 2021 tax year) it would take quite a few itemized deductions to make itemizing the better option.

 You can claim these “above the line” deductions, if eligible, whether you are using the standard deduction or itemizing.